Things to consider and you need to know before getting a retainer.

 Getting Used to Retainers

-Getting kids into wearing their retainers properly and keeping them safe is not an easy task but knowing the benefits of retainers and how to make sure your child adapts to their retainers will help your them go through the process with less stress – and higher marks from your Canley Heights dentist.
+Getting kids into wearing their retainers properly and keeping them safe is not an easy task but knowing the benefits of retainers and how to make sure your child adapts to their retainers will help them go through the process with less stress – and higher marks from your Canley Heights dentist.

 Once orthodontic treatment is completed, wearing retainers is an essential part of the maintenance of your straightened teeth and will go a long way towards keeping the bite and smile the braces formed over the years.